Fabian0597/MMD_PHMS/README.md

 ***
 #### Results

 Two different Maximum Mean Discrepancy Loss types were developed and afterward compared on the dummy dataset.
-Table 1 specifies the layers of the neural network considered by those Maximum Mean Discrepancy Loss types:
+Tab.
+1 specifies the layers of the neural network considered by those Maximum Mean Discrepancy Loss types:

 <p align="center">
   <img src="ressources/Layer_Choice_DUMMY.png" width='450'/><br>
-  <strong>Table 1: </strong> Overview of the latent feature maps included in the different Maximum Mean Discrepancy Loss types
+  <strong>Tab.
+1: </strong> Overview of the latent feature maps included in the different Maximum Mean Discrepancy Loss types
 </p>

 The development of the source accuracy, target accuracy, source CE-loss and Maximum Mean Discrepancy Loss throughout the executed model training are visualized in figure 6, 7, 8 and 9.
 When using the CNN feature maps in the Maximum Mean Discrepancy Loss, higher source and target accuracies were achieved (see figure 6 and 7).
 The increased classification performance in both domains indicated that the domain discrepancy was reduced more efficiently by the CNN Maximum Mean Discrepancy Loss.
 Additionally, the losses converged faster and smoother (see figure 8 and 9).
 This proves the increased training stability when applying the Maximum Mean Discrepancy Loss in the CNN layers.
 When estimating the Maximum Mean Discrepancy Loss in the fully-connected layers, it seemed like the two training goals of the Maximum Mean Discrepancy Loss and source Cross Entropy loss were contradicting.
 The model training appeared to be more prone to get stuck in local minima.
 This was mainly reflected by the training instabilities in the FC Maximum Mean Discrepancy-based model training.
 The resulting fluctuations are observable in the development of the source and target accuracies (see figure 6 and 7) and in the loss curves (see figure 8 and 9).